parthjshah95/resume/README.md

 # Resume

 A free to use interactive resume template without the need to edit any html code.
 Made using Vuejs.
-Simply eidt the file `data.json` with your own data and you are good to go!
+Simply edit the file `data.json` with your own data and you are good to go!

 I would highly appreciate it if you retained the tiny credits link on the bottom.
 Thanks!

+### Demo
+For a live demo have a look at my personal resume: [shahparth.net](http://shahparth.net/)

+---

 ## Project setup
 ```